Frederica Sarah Morrice1

 M, #130924, b. circa 1603, d.
 7 August 1643

 Charles Moore, 2nd Viscount Moore of Drogheda was born circa 1603.2 He was the son of Garret Moore, 1st Viscount Moore of Drogheda and Mary Colley.2 He married Hon.
-Alice Loftus, daughter of Adam Loftus, 1st Viscount Loftus of Ely and Sarah Bathow.3 He died on 7 August 1643 at Portlester, County Meath, Ireland, killed by a canon shot.2
+Alice Loftus, daughter of Adam Loftus, 1st Viscount Loftus of Ely and Sarah Bathow.3 He died on 7 August 1643 at Portlester, County Meath, IrelandG, killed by a canon shot.2

-Charles Moore, 2nd Viscount Moore of Drogheda succeeded to the title of 2nd Baron Moore of Mellefont, co.
-Louth [I., 1616] on 9 November 1627.3 He succeeded to the title of 2nd Viscount Moore of Drogheda [I., 1622] on 9 November 1627.3 He was invested as a Privy Counsellor (P.C.)
+He succeeded as the 2nd Viscount Moore of Drogheda [I., 1622] on 9 November 1627.3 He succeeded as the 2nd Baron Moore of Mellefont, co.
+Louth [I., 1616] on 9 November 1627.3 He was appointed Privy Counsellor (P.C.)
 [Ireland] on 1 February 1627/28.3

 Children of Charles Moore, 2nd Viscount Moore of Drogheda